The newest hot coworking space costs just $2.25 an hour, because it is a parking spot

 — Victor Pontis (@VictorPontis) April 25, 2019

 WePark is not without precedent.
 Every September, activists and designers in cities across the world participate in PARK(ing) Day, which encourages residents to transform parking spaces into parklets.
 Outdoor coworking is also not a new concept: OUTBOX in Silver Spring, Maryland, gets set up every summer as a shaded, Wi-Fi-enabled coworking space in a plot of public land roughly the size of a parking spot.
 Each OUTBOX can host around 20 workers, but the idea is that because they’re modular, they can proliferate fairly quickly and easily.
+And it’s made it to popular culture: In a Broad City episode, one of the main characters, Ilana, sets up SheWork, a sidewalk coworking space for women and smokers, and an Improv Everywhere stunt had participants transforming public phone booths into coworking hubs.

-For Mike Brezina, an entrepreneur and investor who also volunteers with People Protected, an advocacy effort to call for more protected bike lanes, WePark was certainly a bit tongue-in-cheek, but the urgency of what it was actually drawing attention to took precedent.
+For Matt Brezina, an entrepreneur and investor who also volunteers with People Protected, an advocacy effort to call for more protected bike lanes, WePark was certainly a bit tongue-in-cheek, but the urgency of what it was actually drawing attention to took precedent.
 “We had people come through who didn’t have an office because they work for themselves or from home, who couldn’t afford coworking, but like the idea of having a work community,” says Brezina, who was one of the people originally chatting with Pontis about WePark.
 He says around 30 people came through, and only had to collectively pay $2.25 an hour–the cost of on-street parking in San Francisco.

 .@weparkweparty in action.
 SF's newest and most lit co-working space, only $2.25 an hour. @irapolis @VictorPontis #wepark pic.twitter.com/uGtNtows7O

-Note: This piece has been updated to include Broad City and Improv Everywhere.